 If you want to sign up or find out more, then head over to the Blue Light Card official site.

 The Blue Light Card is great, but if you’re interested in saving more money, why not take a look at a paid alternative with the CSSC?
 For less than £4 per month, you could be eligible for free entry into English Heritage sites, a free taste card, reduced gym membership and lots of other discounts.
 The CSSC also offers discounted gift cards, but usually around 2% cheaper than the Blue Light Card.
-If you’re a shopper, this is worth checking out!
+If you’re a keen shopper, this is worth checking out!